 Having headphones for you and the student is important, with a headphone splitter connecting the two so you can listen to music together.

-Certain books could be considered “classics” are important to have as well.
-Make sure to master these books as well!
+Certain books could be considered “classics” are important to have.
+Make sure to master these books.

 Here is a list of books that I always go to first with my students to provide them with a solid foundation.
 I am also very open-minded towards anything else the student might bring in, but this list is my go-to list.
 Each link goes to Amazon so you can check current prices.

 - Louis Bellson’s Modern Reading Text in 4/4 Time

 The more experience you have in different areas of drumming then the more you will have to offer your students.
 Did you take band class in high school?
 Have you ever played in a marching band?
 A jazz group?
 A metal group?
 The more times you said yes to those questions the better.

 Teaching from a point wisdom is probably the most important aspect of a great teacher.
 Teaching from a point of wisdom means having knowledge of things through direct experience rather than just relying on book knowledge.
 This brings a deeper understanding of your subject matter.
 Be honest with yourself about your abilities, and be honest with you students at all times.
 They’ll sense your bs and will stop trusting you if you teach above your skill level.
 If you don’t know something then look it up with them, or tell them you’ll read up on it and will give your opinion at the next class.